What to do

 - Going to a zoo, museum or aquarium

 Practice physical distancing when exercising

-You should still stay 6 feet apart from others, try to limit your time outside, and go home as quickly as you can.
+You should stay 6 feet apart from others,

 You should have a face covering with you.
 It should be visible and readily accessible when exercising, like hanging around your neck.
-There might be times where you cannot avoid being around other people.
+There might be times where you cannot avoid being within 6 feet of other people.

-You can attend outdoor fitness classes, with physical distancing
+You can attend fitness or dance classes, with face masks and physical distancing

 - Solo dancing classes

 - Tai chi classes